dmbarbour/glas/docs/GlasApps.md

 * **fork** - non-deterministic behavior, respond with '0' or '1' bitstring.

-Fork is abstractly a function of time, e.g. `Time -> Index -> Bool`, advancing index on each fork.
-Deep within a hierarchical transaction, because time is logically frozen, 'fork' should backtrack and re-read the same values like other effects.
-Between top-level transactions, including between steps in a procedural embedding, time advances and a fresh sequence of fork values will be read.
+Fork is abstractly a function of time.
+Relevantly, a hierarchical transaction may observe 'fork' backtracking within logically frozen time, but there is no history maintained between transactions or procedural steps.

 ### Distribution

 There is no generic API for location-specific effects.
-Those must be modeled as part of other effects APIs with attention to the system context.
-However, even without location-specific effects, it is feasible to distribute location-independent tasks for performance reasons.
+Those can only be modeled as part of other effects APIs.
+Even without location-specific effects, it is feasible to distribute location-independent tasks for performance reasons.

-Glas does not use a separate effects API for channels.
-Instead, channels should be modeled as list values on the data stack.
+Glas does not define an effects API for channels.
+Instead, channels will be modeled as list values on the data stack.
 Between annotations and abstract interpretation, a compiler can recognize, analyze, and optimize use of channels.

 ### Time

-Transactions are logically instantaneous, so we cannot model explicit timeouts or sleeps.
-However, we can constrain a transaction to commit later instead of immediately.
+Transactions are logically instantaneous.
+The concept of 'timeout' or 'sleep' is incompatible with transactions.
+However, we can constrain a transaction to commit before or after a given time.
+We can also estimate time of commit then abort if the estimate is too far off.
 Proposed effects API:

-* **time:now** - Response is the estimated time of commit, as a TimeStamp value.
+* **time:now** - Response is an estimated, logical time of commit, as a TimeStamp value.
 * **time:check:TimeStamp** - If 'now' is equal or greater to TimeStamp, respond with unit.
 Otherwise fail.

-Reading 'now' will destabilize a transaction and is unsuitable for waits or incremental computing.
-The use-case for 'now' is adding timestamps to observed events, such as messages received on a channel.
-In these cases, the transaction should already be in an unstable state so no harm is done.
+Use of 'check' represents stable, monotonic, indirect observation of time.
+If a transaction aborts after a failed time check, the runtime can implicitly wait for specified time (or other relevant changes) to retry.
+Time check is very useful for scheduling future activity, such as timeouts.

-Use of 'check' provides a stable option to indirectly observe time.
-If a transaction fails after a time check fails, the provided timestamp informs the system of how long it should wait.
-It is feasible to precompute the future transaction, have it ready to commit.
+Reading 'now' will destabilize a transaction.
+To avoid a busy-wait loop, reading time should be performed only by transactions that are already unstable for other reasons, such as reading a channel.
+This is useful for adding timestamps to received events or data.

-The default TimeStamp type is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.
+The default TimeStamp is Windows NT time - a natural number of 100ns intervals since midnight Jan 1, 1601 UT.

 ### Logging